hackwithishant01/hackwithishant01/README.md

 ## 🔭 About Me
 I’m **Ishant** — a dedicated cybersecurity student on the path from beginner → expert in penetration testing.
-Mera goal: become a professional pentester and serve India’s cyber defence — ethical, legal, and hands-on.
+My Goal: To become a professional penetration tester specializing in offensive security, red teaming, and real-world cyber defense.

 I focus on:
+- Currently following a structured roadmap to become a professional penetration tester
 - Real-world labs, CTFs & hackathons
 - Web, API, Network & Active Directory security
 - Offensive + defensive techniques (red team / blue team basics)